KFlamsted/UmbracoContentCreator/README.md

 ## Features

-- React thin client to show the content from Umbraco CMS and external websites (such as youtube, twitter/bluesky, twitch etc.).
-Currently work in progress though.
+- WIP: React thin client to show the content from Umbraco CMS and external websites (such as youtube, twitter/bluesky, twitch etc.). .

 ## License